rretkute/BananaProductionMapping/README.md

-# Leveraging high-resolution remote sensing data and surveys to model the spread of Banana Bunchy Top Disease
+# Developing a spatio-temporal model for Banana Bunchy Top Disease: leveraging remote sensing and survey data